 There is one guaranteed way to determine if an owl is diurnal, nocturnal, or crepuscular.
 All you have to do is look at its eyes.

 Owls with dark eyes are nocturnal.
 They love to hunt at night and can capture their prey in absolute darkness.
-Their eyes do not help them in seeing their prey, rather, it camouflages them in the dark.
+Their eyes do not help them see their prey; instead, they camouflage them in the dark.

 Spotting an owl with dark eyes during the day is a once-in-a-lifetime opportunity that should be savored.